mawrkus/pull-request-review-guide/README.md

 #### Give positive feedback / Be grateful

-Whether you've just learned something thanks to one of your peers comment or you've just read an elegant line of code, or just to congratulate the good work, say: "thank you!".
+Whether you've just learned something thanks to one of your peers comment or you've just read an elegant line of code, or just to congratulate the good work, say: "thank you!", "great!", "nice!".

 It makes a huge difference to receive positive feedback!